August 24, 2018 3 min read

 Unfortunately we had already expected our second child to be the same as our first.
 When she wasn’t sleeping for as long or settling as easy as her brother we started to get frustrated and went looking for solutions.

 Luckily for us after 8 months of torturing ourselves with trying to ‘train’ her to sleep better, we read a book that changed everything.
 It was Pinky Mckay’s book ‘Sleeping Like a Baby’.
 After the first chapter we woke up to ourselves.
-There was one thing that we needed to change and fast.
+There was one thing we needed to change and fast.

 It wasn’t anything to do with our daughter, it was our mindset.

 We were so frustrated by her not sleeping as well as expected.
-But we quickly realised that we had wasted so much time that could have been better used enjoying her for who she was.
+But we quickly realised we had wasted so much time that could have been better used enjoying her for who she was.

 Mindset is one of the most important things to learn as a new parent.